Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 The difference in experience: Objectively, 5–10 seconds of additional freefall at the end of a 60-second freefall is not a dramatic experiential upgrade.
 During your first tandem jump, those first 60 seconds will feel like both an eternity and an instant simultaneously.
 Whether you have 60 or 70 seconds, you'll still describe the freefall as "over too fast."

-Where 15,000 ft actually differs: The 20-minute scenic flight to altitude shows more of the Great Barrier Reef, Daintree, and coastline from higher up.
-The view during ascent is noticeably more expansive at 15,000 ft than 14,000 ft.
+Where 15,000 ft actually differs: The 20-minute scenic flight to altitude shows more of the Great Barrier Reef and coastline from higher up.
+The view during ascent is noticeably more expansive.
 If you're planning to photograph or video during the ascent, this matters.
 The initial sensation of height before exit is also more visceral at 15,000 ft.

-In Cairns specifically: Skydive Australia (Cairns City) operates at 15,000 ft as their standard altitude.
+In Cairns specifically: Skydive Australia (Cairns City) operates at 15,000 ft as their standard.
 SKYONE operates at up to 14,000 ft standard with some 15,000 ft options.
-The $349 price point is the same for both operators, so altitude isn't a differentiating cost factor in this case.
+The $349 price point is the same for both operators, so altitude isn't a differentiating cost factor.

-Our honest recommendation: For first-timers, choose based on which operator suits your logistics and preferences (city landing vs beach landing, transfer time, group size).
-Don't agonise over the altitude difference — 14,000 ft delivers a full, extraordinary tandem skydive experience.
+Our honest recommendation: For first-timers, choose based on which operator suits your logistics (city landing vs beach landing, transfer time, group size).
+Don't agonise over the altitude difference — 14,000 ft delivers a full, extraordinary tandem skydive.
 The difference between 14,000 and 15,000 ft is far less meaningful than the difference between jumping and not jumping.

 Can I skydive if I'm overweight?

 If you're 95–110 kg: You can absolutely still skydive in Cairns.
-Weight surcharges apply and are paid at the dropzone.
-These range from $25–$100 depending on operator and weight band (see full table in the Requirements section above).
-You'll be weighed at check-in — there is no getting around this, and operators take it seriously.
+Weight surcharges apply and are paid at the dropzone — typically $25–$100 depending on operator and weight band.
+You'll be weighed at check-in.
 If your actual weight is significantly different from what you declared at booking, you'll face the surcharge and potentially rebooking complications.

 If you're 110–115 kg: An on-site safety assessment by the Drop Zone Safety Officer is required.
 This assesses harness fit (critical), your physical ability to perform the required exit and landing positions, and weather conditions on the day.
-Some days, assessment passes; other days, conditions mean higher weights are declined.
 There is genuine uncertainty at this weight range and outcomes depend on multiple factors.

-If you're over 115 kg: Skydiving is not currently available through standard Cairns operators.
-This is a genuine safety limitation, not discrimination.
+If you're over 115 kg: Tandem skydiving is not currently available through standard Cairns operators.
+This is a safety limitation tied to harness ratings and aircraft load calculations, not discrimination.

-Body shape considerations beyond weight: Weight is measured, but body distribution also matters.
+Body shape beyond weight: Weight is measured, but body distribution also matters.
 Very tall people (over 190–195 cm) may have considerations around harness fit regardless of weight.
-If you have concerns, contact the operator directly before booking — they will give honest assessment rather than let you arrive and be declined.
+If you have concerns, contact the operator directly before booking — they will give an honest assessment.

-What to do if unsure: Contact the operator directly, explain your situation, and ask for their assessment.
+What to do if unsure: Contact the operator, explain your situation, and ask for their assessment.
 Both major Cairns operators have dealt with this thousands of times and will give you an honest answer.
 Better to have that conversation before paying a deposit than on jump day.

-If you're declined: Operators will typically offer full refund for health/weight declines.
+If you're declined: Operators typically offer full refunds for health or weight declines.
 However, if you've misrepresented your weight at booking and are declined on the day, refund policies may differ.
 Be honest upfront.

 How should I plan my skydive around other Cairns activities?